Aayush786-21/Devops_Butler/README.md

     Navigate to `http://localhost:8000` in your browser

 3.  **Deploy Your First App**
-    - Paste a Git repository URL
+    - Paste a Git repository URL (must have Dockerfile or docker-compose.yml in root)
     - Click the "🚀 Deploy" button
     - Watch real-time logs and deployment progress
-    - Access your app at the provided URL
+    - Access your app at the provided URL (e.g., `http://my-app.localhost`)

 #### **API Usage**